-Amul tagline – 'The Taste of India'
+Amul's tagline is 'The Taste of India'.

 How Amul is using the power of Marketing?

 From a low-cost pricing strategy to reaching every nook & corner of the country, Amul's marketing strategy has no bounds.
-The most popular Amul Girl to its ad campaign - 'Amul Doodh Peeta hai India' Amul has won the hearts of many by these popular advertisements.
+The most popular Amul Girl to its ad campaign - 'Amul Doodh Peeta hai India' Amul has won the hearts of many through these popular advertisements.
 Amul has reduced its reliance on TV and is seen across various social media platforms now.

 What is the target market of Amul?